-Training Requirement All instructional personnel and administrators are required as a condition of employment to complete training on these standards of ethical conduct.
+Training Requirement All instructional personnel, educational support employees and administrators are required as a condition of employment to complete training on these standards of ethical conduct.

-Reporting Misconduct by Instructional Personnel and Administrators All employees and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
+Reporting Misconduct by Instructional Personnel and Administrators All employees, educational support employees and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
 Examples of misconduct include obscene language, drug and alcohol use, disparaging comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical aggression, and accepting or offering favors.
-Reports of misconduct of employees should be made to __Mary Jo Walsh-Watson (in person) by email: firstname.lastname@example.org or by phone: 561-932-3938_.
-Reports of misconduct committed by administrators should be made to __Mary Jo Walsh-Watson (in person) by email: email@example.com or by phone: 561-932-3938
+Reports of misconduct of employees should be made to: Mary Josephine Walsh (in person) or by email: firstname.lastname@example.org or by phone: 561-932-3938.
+Reports of misconduct committed by administrators should be made to Nicole Hunnings, BCBA (in person) or by email: email@example.com or by phone: 561-962-5075

 Legally sufficient allegations of misconduct by Florida certified educators will be reported to the Office of Professional Practices Services.
-Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted in Employee Manuel and on our Web site at www.msainc.org_.
+Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted in Break Room, Employee Manuel and on our Web site at www.msainc.org on the "DISCLAIMER" tab.